aclemen1/modulr/README.md

 ## Why Dependency Injection?

-This section motivates the use of DI in R. It mainly resumes the motivation and explanation given for [Angular's use of DI](https://docs.angularjs.org/guide/di) (credit to Google).
+This section motivates the use of DI in R from a rather academic and theoretical point of view, that should be complemented with a more practical approach, as exposed in the package's vignette for instance (see `vignette("modulr")`).
+It mainly resumes the motivation and explanation given for [Angular's use of DI](https://docs.angularjs.org/guide/di) (credit to Google).
 For in-depth discussion about DI, see [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) at Wikipedia, [Inversion of Control](http://martinfowler.com/articles/injection.html) by Martin Fowler, or read about DI in your favorite software design pattern book.

 Generally speaking, there are only three ways a component can get a hold of its dependencies: